Auxiliary iterative schemes for the discrete operators on de Rham complex: Conclusions

 \section{Conclusions}

-In this paper, we construct auxiliary iterative schemes for the operator $ d^*d $ using the Hodge Laplacian.
+We construct auxiliary iterative schemes for the operator $ d^*d $ using the Hodge Laplacian.
 The auxiliary schemes are easy to implement using the finite element spaces on the corresponding finite element complex.
 If the complex is Fredholm, the auxiliary part complements the huge kernel contained in the discrete operator of $ d^*d $.
-Then the distribution of the spectrum of the auxiliary problems become Laplace-like.
-Many iterative methods and preconditioning techniques that are efficient for Laplace operator are also efficient for the auxiliary operator with some simple modifications.
-The auxiliary schemes of both the source and eigenvalue problems can be computed almost in the same way of Laplace problems.
-After obtaining the solutions of the auxiliary problems, the desired solutions can be recovered or recognized easily.
+Then the distributions of the spectra of the auxiliary problems become Laplace-like.
+To make the systems sparse, we prove that the inverse of a mass matrix in the system of the discrete Hodge Laplacian can be replaced by a sparse SPD matrix.
+In actual computations, it is enough to compute the sparse Hodge Laplacian problems.
+Many iterative methods and preconditioning techniques that are efficient for Laplace problems are also efficient for the auxiliary problems with some simple modifications.
+The auxiliary schemes of the source and eigenvalue problems can be computed almost in the same way as Laplace problems.
+After obtaining the solutions of the auxiliary problems, the desired solutions can be recovered or identified easily.

-We present the Maxwell and grad-div operator on as examples to verify the performance of the auxiliary scheme.
-We use the ILU method and geometric multigrid method as preconditioning to solve these problems.
+We present the Maxwell and grad-div operators as numerical examples to verify the performance of the auxiliary schemes.
+We use the ILU method and geometric multigrid method as preconditioning to solve these discrete problems.
 The numerical tests are all three-dimensional and include various cases, source problems and eigenvalue problems, convex and non-convex domains, different iterative methods and preconditioners.
-These tests show the efficiency of the new frameworks.
+The convergence tendencies of the auxiliary problems are similar to Laplace problems.
+The results show the efficiency of the auxiliary schemes.

+In this paper, we mainly prove and verify that the solutions of the $ d^*d $ problems can be obtained through the auxiliary Hodge Laplacian problems.
+The discrete Hodge Laplacian problems play the central role in these auxiliary schemes.
+We do not do much analyses on the linear solvers and eigensolvers for the discrete Hodge Laplacian.
+The theories, algorithms and implementations in solving the discrete Hodge Laplacian problems need to be studied further.